 Don’t forget you’ll also get the Child Canada Benefit (CCB) during this time

 The other perk of parenthood in Canada is once your child is born, you’re eligible for the Canada Child Benefit (CCB).
-The CCB is a monthly disbursement made to parents form the Government of Canada to help with child-rearing costs.
-You can receive up to $553 per month per child under the age of 6.
+The CCB is a monthly disbursement made to parents from the Government of Canada to help with child-rearing costs.
+You can receive up to $563.75 per month per child under the age of 6.

 This income is tax-free, so it won’t impact the amount of your maternity leave or parental leave benefits.
 Furthermore, you can use this cash however you like.
 From increased baby items to putting money in your child’s RESP, you can spend the Canada Child Benefit however you want.